http://www.flaterco.com/xtide/files.html#experts

 ---------------

-You MUST do 'make install' before running harmgen because the harmgen
+You must do 'make install' before running harmgen because the harmgen

-application needs to find the harmgen.sh script in the libexec
+application needs to find the harmgen.sh script in the libexec directory.

 The harmgen program has three mandatory parameters: